Episodic Falling Syndrome (Muscle Hypertonicity): Cavaliers Collapse Suddenly After Exercise

 DNA Testing

-In 2011, two UK research groups (see below) independently developed DNA swab tests for detecting a recessive gene associated with brain function, the BCAN gene, which, when mutated, is the cause of episodic falling disorder in the CKCS.
+DNAIn 2011, two UK research groups (see below) independently developed DNA swab tests for detecting a recessive gene associated with brain function, the brevican gene (BCAN), which, when mutated, is the cause of episodic falling disorder in the CKCS.
 EFS is inherited as a autosomal recessive trait.
 If a DNA-tested cavalier is found to not have the mutated BCAN gene, then it is "clear" of EFS.
-If the dog is found to have two of the mutated gene, then it is "affected" and has EFS, whether it shows symptoms or not.
-If the dog is found to have only one of the mutated gene, then it is not affected but is "a carrier".
+If the dog is found to have two of the mutated gene, Inheritance Chartthen it is "affected" and has EFS, whether it shows symptoms or not.
+If the dog is found to have only one of the mutated gene, then it is not affected but is "a carrier".*

 "Consistent with the unique clinical observed in affected dogs, we discovered that a homozygous microdeletion affecting BCAN is associated with EFS in CKCS dogs, confirming that this disorder is inherited in an autosomal recessive manner.
 This mutation was not detected in control DNA samples from 54 other dog breeds, confirming the unique nature of this genomic rearrangement. ...
 Wider testing of a larger population of CKCS dogs without a history of EFS from the USA revealed that carriers are extremely common (12.9%).
 The development of molecular genetic tests for the EFS microdeletion will allow the implementation of directed breeding programs aimed at minimizing the number of animals with EFS and enable confirmatory diagnosis and pharmacotherapy of affected dogs."